It will help your application a great deal if you can collect at least one piece of medical evidence.

 🌸 If your test results come back normal, it is still possible to get approved.
 It is great if you can take steps to make the rest of your application strong.
 Learn more: How Peony Won Her Case Despite “Normal” Test Results and How Jasmine Got Approved Despite “Normal” Test Results

 🌸 How many tests should you get?
 Are your test results “good enough”?
-What do I do with my test results after I get them?
-I get asked these questions a lot.
-Here are some answers.
+How Many Medical Tests Do I Need?

 🌸 Collecting medical evidence is just one part of the process.
 Learn more about The Social Security ruling on Chronic Fatigue Syndrome